clairvoya1998/scrumMaster/README.md

     User: The project name is Alexa*

-    Alexa: Would you like a stand up meeting or design meeting?
+    Alexa: Great.
+Would you like a stand up meeting or design meeting?

 DESIGN MEETING: